ComScore

 Nike, StockX

 Totally wicked!
-If you're reading this article then you're either an intermediate to advanced skater who's been in the game for a minute, or you're a complete novice getting introduced for the first time.
+If you're reading this article then you're either an intermediate to advanced skater who's been in the game for a minute (like pro skater Manny Santiago), or you're a complete novice getting introduced for the first time.
 Either way, you need a gnarly new skate shoe and we're here to help you.
 The same way there's a specific set of shoes meant for basketball, soccer, pickleball, etc., there's also shoes designated for skaters.
 Today we'll be looking at the best skate shoes to rock this season and beyond, but first let's answer a few questions that might be top of mind.

 RELATED: The 12 Most Comfortable adidas Shoes for Standing All Day